kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 Concurrent means tasks are still only executed one at a time, but this time execution is interleaved between tasks.

-This is epecially useful as when one task is paused (e.g. waiting for an API response), another task can begin execution in the meantime.
+This is particularly useful as when one task is paused (e.g. waiting for an API response), another task can begin execution in the meantime.

 ![parallel tasks](/assets/2025-06-16-concurrency/par-tasks.png)